EventStore/EventStore/docs/server/diagnostics/metrics.md

+---
+order: 2
+---

 # Metrics

 EventStoreDB collects metrics in [prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/#text-based-format), available on the `/metrics` endpoint.
-Promethus can be configured to scrape this endpoint directly.
+Prometheus can be configured to scrape this endpoint directly.
 The metrics are configured in `metricsconfig.json`.

 ::: note
-`/metrics` does not yet contain metrics for Projections and Persistent Subscriptions.
-To view these in Prometheus it is still recommended to use the [Prometheus exporter](diagnostics.md#prometheus)
+Native EventStoreDB metrics do not yet contain metrics for Projections and Persistent Subscriptions.
+To view these in Prometheus you can still use the [Prometheus exporter](https://github.com/marcinbudny/eventstore_exporter).
 :::

 ## Metrics Reference